 This, along with my own health journey that you'll read below, is why I fell in love with functional medicine.
 It allowed me to bring together my love for food and caring for the wellbeing of others.

-That led me to pursue my Master's in Clinical Nutrition and Integrative Health which will allow me to sit for my CNS certification in late 2022.
-I typically explain the CNS as the functional medicine equivalent of the Registered Dietician credential - though we are required to have a master's level or higher to hold CNS.
-By the time I finish this, I will have over 1,000 hours in supervised clinical experience, 50 master's credit hours, and a passed board exam under belt.
+That led me to pursue my Master's in Clinical Nutrition and Integrative Health and CNS credential.
+I typically explain the CNS as the functional medicine equivalent of the Registered Dietician credential - though we are required to have a master's level or higher to hold a CNS.
+I had to accrue over 1,000 hours in supervised clinical experience, 50 master's credit hours, and a passed board exam under before being awarded these 3 letters.

 And guess what?
 I could've taken a few weeks of courses or read a couple books and called myself a nutritionist in Texas.
 Many people do.
 But knowing there is so much misinformation out there, a proper education was a non-negotiable to me.
 I wanted to be able to understand the human body and test what I hear against what I know to be true.
 To have the tools to interpret and evaluate scientific literature.
 To know how each new method, diet plan, or product will affect the body as a whole.
 Because even though they are natural, food and supplements can be just as powerful as medicine if used correctly - or incorrectly.